Azure-Samples/azure-maps-animations/README.md

 ## Getting started

-Download the project and copy the `atlas-animations` JavaScript file from the `dist` folder into your project.
+Download the project and copy the `azure-maps-animations` JavaScript file from the `dist` folder into your project.

 See the [documentation](https://github.com/Azure-Samples/azure-maps-animations/tree/main/docs) for more details on a specific feature or take a look at one of the samples: